astrorafael/emadb/README.md

 Type `sudo emadb` to start the service in foreground with console output

 An available startup service script for debian-based systems is provided.
-Type `sudo service emad start` to start it
+Type `sudo service emad start` to start it.
-Type `sudo update-rc.d emad defaults` to install it at boot time
+Type `sudo update-rc.d emad defaults` to install it at boot time.

 ### EMA Server Configuation

-By default, file `/etc/emadb/config` provdes the configuration options needed.
+By default, file `/etc/emadb/config.ini` provides the configuration options needed.
 This file is self explanatory.
 In special, the database file name and location is specified in this file.

 ### Reloadable Parameters